 Since becoming suicidally depressed when I was eight years old (Suicidal Child), I’ve always had to be doing something, anything, to keep my suicidal thoughts away.
 This often results in me multitasking to keep me from slipping into a crisis.

-To be sitting there in silence while these existential thoughts flooding my mind isn’t good for me.
+To be sitting there in silence while these existential thoughts flood my mind isn’t good for me.
 But at least it doesn’t lead to any suicidal actionable behaviour like it used to.
 I’m just not sure why this has been happening because it is very strange and risky behaviour for me.

 But for some reason, recently, after I do my morning routine of cleaning my teeth, going to the toilet, and then washing, I just sit down on my sofa in silence and slip into a crisis.